phip1611/beat-detector/README.md

 # Beat Detector - Audio Beat Detection Library Written In Rust

+# Performance / Latency
+On a realistic workload each analysis step of my algorithm, i.e., on each new audio input, took 0.5ms on a Raspberry Pi and 0.05ms on an Intel i5-10600K.
+The benchmark binary was build as optimized release build.
+Thus, this is the minimum latency you have to expect plus additional latency from the audio input interface.
+The benchmark can be executed with: `cargo run --release --example --bench`

+TODO: performance/latency over memory usage.
+Thus higher memory usage and more buffers for maximum performance

+---

 This is a Rust library that enables beat detection on live audio data input.
 One use case is that you have an audio/aux-splitter on your computer where one end goes into the sound system whereas the other goes into the microphone input of a Raspberry Pi.

+TODO outdated

 The crate provides multiple strategies that you can connect to the audio source.
 So far it offers two strategies: